Pioank/pinpoint-cf-journeys-migration/README.md

 4. Creation of new Amazon Pinpoint project to paste the Journeys if you don't have one
 5. Deletion of all Journeys created when deleting the CloudFormation stack

 **IMPROTANT**: The solution will reset the **Starting** and **End** dates of the copied Journeys.
 This is done because these dates might be in the past, something that isn't allowed to have when creating a Campaign or Journey in Pinpoint.
+Also the **Status** of all newly created Journeys is updated to **DRAFT**, which means that you will need to publish them.

 ## Implementation